-No, we are not Russian Bolsheviks in America, and we need not necessarily adopt all their phrases.
-We can use good Americanese to state our purposes just as well.
-The only question is, what do the phrases we use really mean?
+CONVENTION REPORTING CO.
+32 Union Square, New York, N. Y. Telephones Stuyvesant 1963-5296 use really mean?
 Do they mean Socialism, or liberal reform?
 I myself have no objection to a Socialist platform written in the latest slang, so long as it has the real Socialist punch in it.
 Nikolai Lenin was once reproached for using in a speech the phrase, "Rob the robbers."
 He pointed out in reply that this was a translation of the classic phrase, "expropriate the expropriators"; and he asked: "Must I speak Latin to my own people?"
 No, gentlemen and leaders of the Socialist party, you need not speak Russian to us, but look to it that what you do speak has the right meaning.

-That is what I understand Debs to be saying to you from the prison doors as you leave him to go back and prepare your Socialist campaign.
-And it is the Debs whom we seem to hear saying these things to you, that we recognize, we others to whom the loving-kindness of your hero seems not his chief virtue, as our Deos.
-F. D.
+That is what I understand Debs to be saving to you from the prison doors as you leave him to go back and prepare your Socialist campaign.
+And it is the Debs whom we seem to hear saying these things to you, that we recognize, we others to whom the loving-kindness of your hero seems not his chief virtue, as F. D. our Déos.